yousean-ai/UGS/Usage.md

 - **TinyG/g2core** will adapt to the baud rate you are connecting with so it really doesn't matter.

 ## Actions
+Actions are small commands that can be either sent to the controller or for controlling specific parts of a loaded gcode program.
+Most actions can be assigned to a keyboard short cut or be added to the toolbar or [Toolbox](#toolbox).

 ### Machine actions
+Machine actions are used for sending specific commands to the controller.
+This could be for resetting alarms or setting the controller work position.
+These actions will be enabled/disabled depending on the state of the controller.
+For instance most actions will be disabled when running a gcode program or some actions will not be available when in an alarm state.
+Below are some of the most important actions to know about.

 #### ![Reset zero](https://raw.githubusercontent.com/winder/Universal-G-Code-Sender/master/ugs-platform/ugs-platform-ugscore/src/main/resources/resources/icons/resetzero.svg)&nbsp;Reset zero
 This will set the current machine position as the new zeroed work coordinate.
 It will get a work coordinate reference point [X0, Y0, Z0].